 Tortuguero Hostel and Backpackers is right in the centre of Tortuguero town and the place to stay if you are visiting on a budget.

-I usually have a full section on where to eat in a location but on this occasion I ate most of my meals in my hotel.
-No the prices were not included and no the food wasn’t so spectacular it merited multiple meals but there was the practical issue that my lodge was on the opposite side of the river from Tortuguero town and it was around $5-$7 each way to travel out for food.
-As a solo traveller, I didn’t think it was worth adding another $10-$14 onto the cost of my evening meal.
+I usually have a full section on where to eat in a location but on this occasion, I ate most of my meals in my hotel.
+No, the prices were not included and no the food wasn’t so spectacular it merited multiple meals but there was the practical issue that my lodge was on the opposite side of the river from Tortuguero town and it was around $5-$7 each way to travel out for food.
+As a solo traveller, I didn’t think it was worth adding another $10-$14 to the cost of my evening meal.

 I do, however, have a couple of suggestions:

 Budda Cafe – this was recommended by my guide to the hangry couple on my trip and they rated it highly (also gets lots of good reviews from non-hangry people).

 Dorlings Bakery – I had a very beautiful coffee, cake and view out over the water at this cafe.

 Sodas – in general, eating the local plate (chicken/fish, rice, beans and salad) at a soda (name for a locally owned restaurant) is going to offer the best food and best price.

 Tips for planning your trip

 In this section, I’ll give you some practical details for planning your trip.

 When to visit